rtroper/github-tutorial/README.md

 `git add images/git-status.png`

-Now, we see that these two files are staged, meaning that they will be committed to the local repo when we run `git commit` (any new or modified files that are unstaged will *not* be committed to the repo).
+Now, running `git status` again, we see that these two files are staged, meaning that they will be committed to the local repo when we run `git commit` (any new or modified files that are unstaged will *not* be committed to the repo).

 ![git add](/images/git-add.png)